About the Library Telescope Program

 •Orion Starblast 4.5: 4.5” altazimuth reflector tabletop telescope

 Patrons age 18 and older, may borrow the telescope kit for a one week period, with an option to renew for another week, using their library card.
-Fines and Fees: A fee of $1 per day will be charged if the telescope is overdue.
-A replacement fee of $300 will be charged if the telescope is damaged beyond repair or lost.
-Contact Sallie Rihn at 626-2255 or email@example.com to arrange a time for pick up and instructions on use.
+Fines and Fees: A fee of $5 per day will be charged if the telescope is overdue.
+A replacement fee of $500 will be charged if the telescope is damaged beyond repair or lost.
+Contact the Diane Guscott at 626-2255 or email@example.com to arrange to check-out the telescope kit.

 “The best thing that we’re put here for’s to see; The strongest thing that’s given us to see with’s a telescope.
 Someone in every town seems to me owes it to the town to keep one.
 In Littleton it may as well be me.”